Skip to content

 Why Verbal Matters More for Business School Than Most Programs

 For a PhD in chemistry, Verbal is almost irrelevant.
-For a JD program, Verbal dominates — the LSAT is entirely verbal reasoning.
+For a JD program, Verbal dominates.
+The LSAT is entirely verbal reasoning.
 Business school falls closer to law school than to a STEM PhD on this spectrum.

 Here's why: adcoms read essays all day.
 Your personal statements, short answers, and optional addenda are the primary way they evaluate you as a person.
-A low Verbal score creates a quiet question about whether your written work represents your actual thinking — or whether someone helped you sharpen it.
+A low Verbal score creates a quiet question about whether your written work represents your actual thinking, or whether someone helped you sharpen it.

 This isn't speculation.
 Admissions directors have said directly, in panels and Q&As, that test scores are used to contextualize the rest of the application.
 If your essays are exceptional and your Verbal is 155, the question becomes: are these essays really yours?